WHAT IS INFORMATION?

 Presentations / panels / installations may include the following topics (as well as others):

-• What distinguishes information from knowledge and wisdom?
+• What is information?
+Is it synonymous with data?
+What distinguishes information from knowledge and wisdom?

-• How are the natural sciences and information sciences continuing to converge (e.g. bioinformatics)?
+• How are the natural sciences and information sciences continuing to converge (e.g. bioinformatics, bioinspiration)?

 • Is information at the core of music, architecture, design, craft, and/or science and technology studies?

 • Is biology itself information or only a representation?
-What are data science, machine learning, & visualization?
+What are data science, cultural analytics & visualization?

 • How are informatics enhancing medicine and the environment via regenerative systems?